russhustle/leetpattern/docs/blind75/graphs.md

     --8<-- "ts/0261_graph_valid_tree.ts"
     ```

-## 323. Number Of Connected Components In An Undirected Graph
+## 323. Number of Connected Components in an Undirected Graph

 === "Python"